 It is not appropriate for the employer to ask for specific medical findings and diagnoses from the health professional.
 The employer can request a fit to work assessment for appropriate reasons as long as protocols and regulations such as the Human Rights Code are followed (e.g., the assessment is not used to rule out employment due to a disability).
 As mentioned, the employer typically only receives one of three conditions from the health professional: fit, unfit, or fit subject to work modifications.
 The last two conditions may be reported as temporary or permanent.

 However, it is the employer's duty to accommodate.
-This means that an employers has a responsibility to ensure that all reasonable attempts have been made to modify the job, the job requirements, or the working conditions so that employment can continue in a way that is safe for the employee and coworkers.
+This means that the employer has a responsibility to ensure that all reasonable attempts have been made to modify the job, the job requirements, or the working conditions so that employment can continue in a way that is safe for the employee and coworkers.

 Assessments are usually requested by the employer but they may be voluntary by the employee.
 When requested by an employer, it may be company policy or government regulations that requires the examination.